Mesothelioma Cure

 Mesothelioma has always been difficult to diagnose.[2]
 It develops over decades; it mimics symptoms of other illnesses, and it is a rare disease, so it is often misdiagnosed at least once before an accurate diagnosis is made.

 For this reason, some researchers have focused on better ways of diagnosing mesothelioma early.
-One promising way of doing this is to detect biomarkers, which are molecules that are unique to mesothelioma.
+One promising approach is to detect biomarkers, which are molecules unique to mesothelioma.

 Several markers have been found, and while they have improved diagnoses, none are foolproof ways of detecting the disease.
 They include proteins osteopontin and mesothelin.

-One blood test, called Mesomark, can detect mesothelin concentrations that may be the closest way to diagnose the cancer unambiguously.
+One blood test, Mesomark, can detect mesothelin concentrations, which may be the closest way to diagnose cancer unambiguously.

 Clinical Trials